ASP25SCM75P/cs429-ir-project/README.md

 ## Features

 -  Scrapy-based crawler
--  Synthetic HTML document generator
+-  Synthetic HTML document generator (Scrapy is included, but synthetic generation is used by default for reproducibility.)
 -  TF-IDF indexer with scikit-learn
 -  Cosine similarity query processor
 -  Full Jupyter Notebook report